spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### 1. `speechService`

-The speech service is responsible for performing automatic speech recognition (ASR) on arbitrary user audio.
+The speech service is responsible for performing Automatic Speech Recognition (ASR) on arbitrary user audio.
 It's the component that calls `didRecognize` on your `SpeechEventListener` (which we'll talk about later).
 Currently, Spokestack only supports Apple's built-in ASR, via the `AppleSpeechRecognizer` class.

 Note that `speechService` can be any class that adopts the `SpeechProcessor` protocol, so you're free to incorporate any ASR provider you choose.
 Singleton instances of all `SpeechProcessor`s provided by Spokestack are available via the `SpeechProcessors` enum; for the default Apple ASR, simply pass `SpeechProcessors.appleSpeech` to the initializer above.